Hrithvik-Alex/Arcade-Game-Engine/README.md

 Some Improvements that could be made are to move the rendering to a graphics API such as OpenGL, DirectX or Vulcan.

 In order to run this, you will also need SDL installed. the makefile given should allow you to run the rest.

+This project was created with help from the Udemy Course "Learn C++ and make video games pt 2".